Wisdom is a State of the Soul

 In the Gorgias and the Meno, Plato can seem to make Socrates think that some desires are not beliefs.

 The Protagoras is traditionally thought to be an early dialogue.
 Socrates' primary interlocutor is the Sophist, Protagoras.
-At one point in their conversation, Socrates turns to the question of what "rules" a human being.
+At one point in their conversation, Socrates takes up the question of what "rules" a human being.
 He suggests

 "Come, Protagoras, and reveal this about your mind: What do you believe about knowledge?
 Do you go along with the many?
 They think this way about it, that it is not powerful, neither a leader nor a ruler (ἡγεμονικὸν οὐδ᾽ ἀρχικὸν), that while knowledge is often present, what rules is something else, sometimes desire, sometimes pleasure, sometimes pain, at other times love, often fear.
 They think of knowledge as being dragged around by these other things, as if it were a slave.
 Does the matter seem like that to you?
 Or does it seem to you that knowledge is a fine thing and rules a man, so that if someone were to know what is good and bad, he would not be forced by anything to act otherwise than knowledge dictates, and that intelligence would be sufficient to save him?